Dr Steve Walker

 PhD MRCP(UK) DTM&H

-I am a Consultant Dermatologist and Associate Professor in the Department of Clinical Research.
 I trained in dermatology at Glasgow, London and Manchester in the United Kingdom and at Harvard University in the USA.
 I completed my PhD thesis: "The measurement, treatment and immunopathology of leprosy Type 1 reactions" under the supervision of Professor Diana Lockwood at LSHTM.

 My main research interests are the pathophysiology and managment of leprosy reactions, cutaneous infection, scabies and other ectoparasitic skin disorders and the epidemiology of skin disease.

+I am the Course Organiser of the Short Course in Tropical Dermatology.
 I teach on a variety of LSHTM courses both MSc and the Diplomas in Tropical Medicine and Hygiene.

 I also lecture students studying for the MSc in Clinical Dermatology at King's College London and the MSc in International Health at the Charité - Universitätsmedizin Berlin.